-After winning the May 2019 elections, the BJP formed a new government under Prime Minister Narendra Modi, who is being hailed as the strong man to lead India.
+After winning the May 2019 and 2024 elections again, the BJP formed a new government under Prime Minister Narendra Modi, who is being hailed as the strongest man to lead India.
 As a result, dictatorial tendencies are emerging.
 Social media control, inflammatory speeches, the gagging of media who question government policies and statistics and propaganda against 'alien' religions like Islam and Christianity are just some of the signs of a growing dictatorial movement within government circles.